zukunft/zukunft.com/docs/llm/pending.md

 review $msg

+Worth fixing
+formula button tooltips lost their object name button is now btn_edit() with no $url_arr at view.php:171 and word.php:751.
+Production web/ code now includes and reads test constants. web/view/view.php:67 and web/word/triple_list.php:51 add a real include_once test_paths::CONST . 'word_names.php' and hardcode word_names::ZH_ID as the back target. list_sort.php extends the same pattern to triple_names::GLOBAL_PROBLEM_ID — and there the include_once is commented out while the use is active, so it only works via the autoloader. triple_list.php:147 has a TODO Prio 0 admitting the $url_arr is a placeholder; view.php:145 has none.
+Either way "Zurich" as the back link on a generic view navbar is a placeholder, not behaviour.
+Dead code left behind in view.php:617,619 — $call_edit / $call_del are still built via url_back(...) but no longer used, since btn_edit()/btn_del() build their own url.
+The buttons also lost the word= and back context those urls carried.
+Unused additions in tests: graph_tests.php:60-62 adds $base_url, $lan, $url_arr — none used in the file; languages is imported unused in both graph_tests.php and horizontal_ui_tests.php.
+Tooltip regression, visible in base_ui_tests.php:512: the delete title went from delete this formula of scale minute to sec to delete this formula — the object name dropped out of the button title.
+Intentional?
+Nit: shared/const/words.php:335 inserts SOLUTION after STATEMENT, breaking the alphabetical order of that list. docs/llm/pending.md drops the self:: vs $this:: item (correctly — db_object::btn_add uses $this::VIEW_ADD_ID) but keeps the AUTO_UPDATE_TEST_FILES item, which is still open per point 1.
+horizontal_ui_tests:106-111 calls these for many classes but only asserts the icon is present, not the url — so nothing catches it. dsp_list() drops the add button on an empty list. $vrb is assigned inside the foreach, so it stays null when there are no verbs and the if ($vrb != null) block is skipped — a user looking at an empty verb list has no way to add the first one.
+The old free btn_add() was unconditional.
+The button also now belongs to whichever verb happened to be last in the list, which reads oddly for an "add new verb" action.
+$add_script in dsp_list() is now dead (verb_list.php:131) — nothing consumes it since btn_add() builds its own url.
+Two url styles on one page, visible in the new snapshot: list() emits m=verb_edit / m=verb_add (code ids, via html_base::list()'s url_back) while the migrated dsp_list() button emits m=6 (view id).
+Same page, same action, two conventions — the html_base::list() side has not been through the #247 migration yet.
+My architecture.md section pins the wrong parameter order.
+It writes add_obj($obj, $allow_duplicates, $msg), which matches ListOfIdObjects and sandbox_list_named but not the new type_list::add_obj($obj, $msg, $allow_duplicates).
+The new order is the one the rules actually require (a user_message parameter must be required, so it cannot follow an optional one) — the two older siblings still have Message $msg = new Message().
+The doc should either not name an order or say the new one is the target. type_list::get() now has a false alarm.
+It logs log_err('probably ... are duplicate code_id') whenever count($this->hash) != count($this->lst) — which is exactly the state a legitimately duplicated list is in, since hash is keyed by code_id.
+It only fires if someone calls get() on such a list, but the check contradicts the feature just added.

+Worth deciding
+Button tooltips lost their object detail. formula::btn_edit()/btn_del() were renamed to *_back, so the formula page now uses the generic db_object::btn_edit(), which passes no $explain.
+Visible in formula.html: title="change formula for scale minute to sec" → "change formula", and "delete this formula of scale minute to sec" → "delete this formula".
+If that's intended, fine; if not, the new generic variants need an $explain path too. api/.htaccess — <FilesMatch "^[A-Za-z0-9_]+$"> re-allows every extensionless name under /api, which is what the routes need.
+Worth noting it also re-allows any other dot-free file that lands there; a tighter alternative is listing the route names, at the cost of maintenance.
+Your call — the current form is the one I proposed. src/test/resources/unit/user/list.csv and api/ui_config/ui_config.json changed too — presumably from a reset_db run; worth a glance that they belong in this commit. code_object_name_exceptions.md grows by two: $lst_dbl and $lst_empty are added to the verb_list line.
+Three instances in one scope is a legitimate deviation, but the file is supposed to shrink — $vrb_lst, $vrb_lst_dbl, $vrb_lst_empty in the test would keep it flat. test_verbs::list_short() mixes $this->verb_is() with self::verb_part() (the factory declares that one static) — harmless, just uneven.
+In the base type_list::set_from_json_array(), the verb arm calls $vrb->api_mapper($value, $msg) and ignores the returned bool, while verb_list's override guards on it.
+Pre-existing, but the two now sit side by side.

+## prepare

 create in triple list a 'validate_alias_direction' function that checks if the alias verb always leads to the same main phrase

 based on the /test/create/ class function and the solution_prio.json create a set of test data (a filled $dto object where the database id is taken from the /test/create/ class functions and the rest e.g. the val)

+## start page

 the basic steps to show the start page are